Does Momentum Trading Generate Extra Downside Risk?

 I provide a novel risk-based explanation for the profitability of momentum strategies.
-I show that past winners and past losers are differently exposed to the upside and downside market risks.
-Winners systematically have higher relative downside betas and lower relative upside betas than losers.
-As a result, the winner-minus-loser momentum portfolios are exposed to extra downside risk, but hedge against the upside risk.
-Such asymmetry in risks is a mechanical consequence of rebalancing momentum portfolios, but it is unattractive for investors and requires a premium.
-The downside risk alone is not sufficient to explain momentum returns, but together with the upside risk, they constitute a robust unifying explanation of momentum returns in various geographical and asset markets.
-Momentum is not an anomaly anymore.
+I show that past winners have higher extra downside risk and lower extra upside risk (on top of the market-beta risk) than past losers.
+As a result, the winner-minus-loser momentum portfolios are exposed to extra downside risk, but hedge against the upside risk, and this is compensated by a risk premium.
+Moreover, I show that this is not an inherent feature of the stocks in the winner and loser portfolios, but rather a result of portfolio rebalancing.
+The downside risk is orthogonal to the momentum risk and adds a risk premium to momentum returns.
+The downside risk is a robust unifying feature of momentum returns in various geographical and asset markets around the globe.

 Keywords: momentum, downside risk, downside beta, upside risk, upside beta, Downside-Risk CAPM